cisco-262/DomainInspector/docs/README.md

 Different domains have different purposes.
 A parked domain does not need the same checks as an API, and a mail domain needs different records from a home server.

-Domain Health Inspector lets you choose a usage profile so that the report can focus on checks that make sense for the selected scenario.
+Domain Checker: DNS & SSL lets you choose a usage profile so that the report can focus on checks that make sense for the selected scenario.

 Typical profiles include: